zacherygentry/CSE-3311/inception.md

 We are creating a multi-platform mobile app which focuses on image recognition capabilities in an educational environment.
 Our app focuses both on text and drawn image recognition and being cross-platform for both iOS and Android.
 Our app's main feature is recognizing text and images from a drawn source.
 The app allows for users to go through exercises where they draw or write out a given word or shape and is then checked against our image recognition APIs to see if the user is correct.

 # Top 3 Risks
-Beginners to app development
+* Beginners to app development
-Short duration to develop the full vision of the application
+* Short duration to develop the full vision of the application
-We want to use openCVL but we are not sure how well it will work cross-platforms
+* We want to use openCVL but we are not sure how well it will work cross-platforms

 # Competitors
+* PocketPhonics

 # Use Cases and UI Layout
 1) 5 lesson plans